norkko/series/README.md

 ```

 ## API
+If an endpoint requires the `Authorization` header it will be marked `✓` in the `Authenticated` column.
 ##### Account
 | Method | URL       | Description    | Authenticated | Available from UI |
 |--------|-----------|---------------|------------------|-------------- |